Amelia Kyambadde: Work experience

 She started working in the Ugandan Civil Service in 1979, at the age of twenty-four (24).
 She rose to the rank of Principal Private Secretary (PPS) of the President of Uganda.
 In 2010, she voluntarily resigned as the President's PPS, to contest the Parliamentary seat of Mawokota County North, Mpigi District.
 She served as an MP for Mawokota county North from 2011 to 2016 and 2016 to 2021.
 She lost in the 2021 MP elections to Kiyaga Hillary Innocent of NUP.
 On 27 March 2011, she was appointed Minister for Trade & Industry.
 On 6 June 2016, she was named Cabinet Minister of Trade, Industry and Cooperatives, in the cabinet list released that day, a position she held till June 2021.
-In June 2021 she was appointed as the Senior Presidential Advisor on Industry to the President of the Republic of Uganda.
+In June 2021 she was appointed as the Senior Presidential Advisor on Industry to the President of the Republic of Uganda, a position she resigned from to re-contest for MP in Mawokota North in the 2026 General Elections.